danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

     etc
   - Be usable but secure for people with no technical knowledge
   - Connect to a commercial home gateway
-  - Communicate over common home IoT protocols such as ZigBee, Bluetooth, WiFi, etc
+  - Communicate over common home IoT protocols such as ZigBee, Bluetooth, Wi-Fi, etc
   - Connect to the building's power or provide their own power, depending on the product